hiennguyen2771/Beverage_Suggestion_System/README.md

 recommendations that go beyond mere preferences, catering to the holistic needs and emotions of each individual customer.

-- To find more information about my product, please reach out the pdf file in this repo
+- To find more informationa about my product, please reach out the pdf file in this repo